kabouwa/OrmyCut/README.md

 ### Windows

 1. Go to the [**Releases**](../../releases) page
-2. Download the latest YourApp.exe file
+2. Download the latest Ormycut.exe file
 3. Double-click to run — no installation required

 > ⚠️ If Windows SmartScreen warns you, click **"More info" → "Run anyway"**